Donor Relations Policy

 Gift Acknowledgement and Recognition

-Central Park Conservancy recognizes donors' philanthropic contributions by various means, in a tasteful and appropriate manner, respecting the desire of those donors who wish remain anonymous.
+The Conservancy recognizes donors' philanthropic contributions by various means, in a tasteful and appropriate manner, respecting the desire of those donors who wish remain anonymous.

-Leadership gifts of a certain magnitude towards particular projects or campaigns may receive in-Park recognition for a specified term of years, or in perpetuity, agreed upon, on a case-by-case basis and in writing, and subject to any required consents and/or approvals from the NYC Department of Parks & Recreation, applicable community boards, the NYC Landmarks Preservation Commission, the NYC Public Design Commission, and such other consents and/or approvals as may be required by law.
-Determination of the required gift level for in-Park donor recognition, if any, shall be made on a case-by-case basis by Central Park Conservancy, taking into account such factors as the financial needs of the Park and the philanthropic climate at the time of the contribution.
+Leadership gifts of a certain magnitude towards particular projects or campaigns may receive in-Park recognition for a specified term of years, or in perpetuity, agreed upon, on a case-by-case basis and in writing, and subject to any required consents and/or approvals from the NYC Department of Parks & Recreation, applicable community boards, the NYC Landmarks Preservation Commission, the NYC Public Design (or Arts) Commission, and such other consents and/or approvals as may be required by law.
+Determination of the required gift level for in-Park donor recognition, if any, shall be made on a case-by-case basis by the Conservancy, taking into account such factors as the financial needs of the Park and the philanthropic climate at the time of the contribution.

 Transparency of Conservancy Resource Allocation and Fiduciaries